brianlamere/Rmultiome/README.md

 for my particular data set (very high depth, brain nuclei, thus very strong batch effects but no need to do things like redoing peaks, etc).

-A project goal is being able to do most or all of the steps on my local fairly substantial PC (192GB RAM, i9-13900k CPU, 8TB nvme raid) and anything that might need more than that, I have a x2eidn AWS instance with 512GB RAM.

 ## Configuration

 Project settings are stored in `settings.R`.